IO Performance Rails

 Suites

-• local verification only
+• smoke: local verification at 10K.

-• 100K-class runs intended for pull requests
+• ci: 100K-class runs intended for pull requests.

-• 10K, 100K, and 1M where practical
+• all: 10K, 100K, and 1M where practical.

 10M is still treated as a manual deep-run scale for the cheapest point-heavy paths.
 It is not part of the default all suite because the rail is meant to run often enough to catch drift, not only on rare manual sweeps.